 Tamarind – an astringent that exfoliates and brightens the skin

 Tea Tree Oil – a skin soothing anti-inflammatory.

 The SheaMoisture African Black Soap Mask is a thick, black mask that comes in a plastic jar.
-The Clarifying Mask is a dupe for Origin’s beloved Clear Improvements Charcoal Mask or GLAMGLOW’s Supermud Clearing Treatment.
-As all three masks promise to help reduce the appearance of pores and clear out congested skin.
-All three masks can also be used as spot treatments for acne.
+The Clarifying Mask is a dupe for Origin’s beloved Clear Improvements Charcoal Mask* or GLAMGLOW’s Supermud Clearing Treatment.* As all three masks promise to help reduce the appearance of pores and clear out congested skin.
+Also, all three masks can also be used as spot treatments for acne.

 Despite the many benefits of the SheaMoisture Mask, there are two major drawbacks.
 First, the mask smells like Playdoh.
 Second, the mask is not as powerful as the Origins or GLAMGLOW treatments.
 For example, to get rid of a breakout, I need to use the SheaMoisture mask 3-4 times to eradicate acne.
 In comparison, the Origins and GLAMGLOW masks will drastically reduce a bad breakout after one application.

 P.S.
 I found this mask at Marshalls for only $4.99.
 You may find that sheaMoisture masks are more expensive at other retailers.